scenariomartin/EnglishWords/words.md

 sudden
 worldwide
 workforce
-swing
+swing nvu
-holder, the Guinness World Records announced the new record holders for 2016. bulk ,everything here is available in bulk. robust 鲁棒性 :durable
+holder n, the Guinness World Records announced the new record holders for 2016. bulk ,everything here is available in bulk. robust 鲁棒性 :durable
                 duration n period nyj